calmm-js/documentation/introduction-to-calmm.md

 solutions to the problem.
 This tends to go hand-in-hand with having to write boilerplate or glue code.
 When possible, it is typically preferable to pick one effective way to do the plumbing and make that free of boilerplate.

-UI code is by no means trivial, so being able to modularize parts of UI code into reusable components that play on their own and can be just plugged in, without writing copious amounts of glue code, is highly desirable.
-The term plug-and-play was used to refer to the idea that one could, essentially, compose a computer by plugging in hardware modules without having to perform manual configuration.
-That is very much like what we want for UIs.

 Testability is especially important in a language such as JavaScript that is notorious for its YOLO roots.
 As much as possible, we want parts of our UI